 The next century saw an important period of development and prosperity for the island.
-Sugar, honey and sweet malvasía (Malmsey wine) became the major exports and abundant and durable Canary pine provided timber for burgeoning shipyards.
-By the late 16th century, as transatlantic trade flourished, Santa Cruz de la Palma was considered the third most important port in the Spanish empire, after Seville and Antwerp and the city's grand heritage that can be seen today is testament to that status.
+Sugar, honey and sweet malvasía (Malmsey wine) became the major exports and abundant and durable Canarian pine provided timber for burgeoning shipyards.
+By the late 16th century, as transatlantic trade flourished, Santa Cruz de la Palma was considered the third most important port in the Spanish empire after Seville and Antwerp, and the city's grand heritage that can be seen today is testament to that status.

 The sugar, shipbuilding and cochineal (a beetle used to make red dye) industries kept the island economy afloat for the next several centuries, but the island’s fortunes eventually took a downward turn, and the 20th century was one of poverty and mass emigration, mainly to Venezuela, Uruguay and Cuba.
 These days around 40% of the island’s workforce depends on the banana crop, but tourism is another crucial ingredient, with Santa Cruz a popular cruise ship port of call.